 What is mobile maintenance software?

-Mobile maintenance software is a digital tool that allows users to view, manage, and create work orders, as well as their relevant teams, on mobile devices.
-It replaces the need for maintenance workers to handle work orders with pen and paper and then manually add data into a system.
+Mobile maintenance software is a digital tool that allows users to view, manage, and create work orders and manage teams from their mobile devices.
+It replaces the need for maintenance professionals to handle work orders with pen and paper and manually add data into a system.

 The Bottom Line On Maintenance Management Software Tool